Grants and fellowships awarded in this program (FAPESP Virtual Library)

 a) It is strictly forbidden to the Principal Investigator:

-a.1) to be the Principal Investigator of a Young Investigator Award or of a Regular Research Project, in course or concluded.
+a.1) to be the Principal Investigator of a Young Investigator Grant or of a Regular Research Project, in course or concluded.

 a.2) to be or have been the Principal Investigator of a Thematic Research Project.

 a.3) to incur in disbursements outside the period when the grant award is ongoing.

 a.4) to change the approved grant (initial plan, timetable, etc.) or modify allocation resources without FAPESP approval, except on the cases pre-established on www.fapesp.br/8647.